Abdul Rahman Arshad

-Abdul Rahman bin Arshad (27 November 1936 – 16 August 2020) was a Malaysian academician, educator and diplomat.
+Abdul Rahman bin Arshad (27 November 1936 – 16 August 2020) was a Malaysian academic, educator and diplomat.
 He served as the Pro-Chancellor of the Universiti Teknologi MARA (UiTM) and has been widely known as the national education icon.

 Early life

 Abdul Rahman was born in Kampung Air Limau, Masjid Tanah, Malacca and received his early education in his home state and later pursued his studies at the University of Malaya (UM).
 He then went on to study at the University of Singapore, the University of Reading, the New Zealand College of Administrative Staff, Harvard Business School and completed his PhD at the University of East London.

 Career

 Arshad's academic career began as a teacher at the Malay College Kuala Kangsar, and then he was appointed the Deputy Director of Education in Penang, Kedah and Kelantan.
 He went on to hold his last position as Director General of Education before officially retiring in 1991.
 After his retirement, he was appointed to multiple positions including Education Consultant at Bank Negara Malaysia.
 He has also served as a diplomat in Morocco, the Philippines and Thailand.
 He was appointed the Pro-Chancellor of UiTM on 15 December 2002 along with other five fellows.

 From 2014 to 2016, he was appointed by Muhyiddin Yassin when the latter held the position of Deputy Prime Minister to be the Chairman of the National Education Advisory Council (MPPK).